Summary

 Collaborative Ads (also known as Partnership Ads) let brands promote products sold through a retailer or partner, combining organic reach with performance scale.
 This format is especially valuable in CPG and retail, where brand equity lives upstream but purchase behavior happens downstream.

-Measurement: closing the loop across retail and social
+How does measurement close the loop across retail and social on Instagram?

 The more Meta owns—from storefront to checkout—the more signal Instagram can return to advertisers.
 That means less reliance on modeled data and more clarity on what’s actually driving conversions.